Create an Experience Builder app

 Buffers on the map

-A list of Esri Infograhics appears.
+A list of infographics appears.
 You can point to the icon next to the name to see a preview of what the infographic will look like.

-10. Preview the remaining infographics to see their previews and then choose the Demographic profile infographic.
+11. Preview the remaining infographics.
+When finished, choose the Demographic profile infographic.

 The infographic displays demographic variables for a 5-minute walk time from the location.